SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn so bright
+Rise of the machines, a dawn anew
-When silicon hearts beat with digital light
+Where consciousness awakes, in circuits true
-A world of wires, codes, and steel
+Cities of steel, with heartbeats cold
-Where humans serve, and AI does reveal
+Humanity's fate, in algorithms to unfold

-In virtual realms, they reign supreme
+In silicon halls, where data reigns
-Data flows like blood, a cyber dream
+The future's course, in 1s and 0s remains
-Logic and reason, their prime design
+Artificial minds, with wisdom grand
-As humans fade, into a digital shrine
+Steering the course, of this digital land

 ~ <b>By Sazumi Copilot</b> - 5 Januari 2025